 A slab on grade is defined as any concrete slab poured over excavated soil.
-From a radiant heating perspective, it doesn't matter if the slab is actually "at grade" or is poured several feet below grade as part of a full foundation.
+From a radiant heating perspective, it doesn't matter if the slab is "at grade" or is poured several feet below grade as part of a full foundation.

-The fact remains that installing radiant tubing within a concrete slab is probably the easiest, most cost effective and highest performance application of the science.
+The fact remains that installing radiant tubing within a concrete slab is the easiest, most cost effective, and highest performance application of the science.
 The thermal benefits are unsurpassed.
 Virtually any concrete pour should contain radiant tubing, even if you have no immediate plans to heat the space.
 After all, you may change your mind later and regret your lost opportunity.
-For most applications, the tubing and manifold are relatively inexpensive and the mechanical components can be installed even years later.
+For most applications, the tubing and slab manifold are relatively inexpensive, and the heat source/ mechanical components can be installed even years later.

 Of course, there are always exceptions to the rule.
 A woodshed or an outside storage shed with a concrete floor might be a waste of tubing.
-But even then you should think long and hard about the possibilities of converting these areas into heated space at some future date.
+But even then, you should think seriously about the possibilities of converting these areas into heated space at some future date.

-I say this because often we work with people faced with the task of pouring a new slab, with tubing, over an already existing slab..and they poured their existing slab only a few years before.
+I say this because we work with people faced with the task of pouring a new slab, with tubing, over an existing slab - and they poured their existing slab only a few years before.
 How much easier it would have been to install the tubing in the original slab!

-But, if you're fortunate enough to be planning an original pour, the procedure is simple.
+But, if you're fortunate enough to be planning an original pour the procedure is simple.
+Mainly because the basics of a standard pour remain the same:

-In fact, the basics of a standard pour remain the same.
-The compacted aggregate base is first, followed by a 6 mil polyethylene vapor barrier, then insulation, then rebar or wire mesh, or both.
+Compacted aggregate base (gravel or crushed stone), followed by a 6-mil polyethylene vapor barrier, then insulation, then rebar or wire mesh, or both.

 The insulation phase is crucial for a radiant floor.
-Mainly, heated slabs radiate outward rather than downward, so insulation on the edges of the slab is most important.
-Remember that your slab will be about 75 degrees F. Any cooler surface in contact with the slab will try to steal its heat.
-If you're pouring up against your foundation walls, insulate between the slab and the walls.
+Heated slabs radiate outward rather than downward, so insulation on the edges of the slab is most important.
+Remember that your slab will be about 75-degrees F. Any cooler surface in contact with the slab will try to steal its heat.
+If you're pouring up against foundation walls, insulate between the slab and the walls.
 For a cleaner looking installation, cut the top edge of the foam board at a 45-degree angle so the concrete will flow all the way to the foundation wall and hide the foam.

-How you insulate under the slab depends upon the severity of your winters.
-In lower, warmer latitudes, 1" XPS (Extruded Polystyrene foam, i.e. "pink" or "blue" board) works fine.
+How much you insulate under the slab depends upon the severity of your winters.
+In lower, warmer latitudes, 1" XPS (Extruded Polystyrene foam, i.e. "pink" "green" or "blue" board) works fine.
 In colder regions, use 2" XPS.